OMIndependent/quswan/src/liveblogs/k2-lv/lv8.md

 ---

+<p><h2 class="entry-title">Miniboss: Ghost Balloons</h2></p>

-Lets see if the next area has the miniboss.
+Let's see if the next area has the miniboss.
 I'm guessing the devs kept the miniboss as a callback to the first game.

 I'm right, this is where the miniboss is!